trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 TAP can be installed both from binary installation package or built from sources (procedure of building TAP deployment package from sources has been described below).

 The deployment procedure is using 2 configuration files in yaml/json format called _Config Master File_ and _Config Master File Secrects_.
-Both files have to exists in TAP directory, with minimum 1 param inside.
+Both files must exist in the TAP directory, with a minimum of 1 parameter inside.

 Details on these configuration files are provided in later chapters of this manual.